gladiuscode/react-native-orientation-director/README.md

 ## Setup

-To properly handle interface orientation changes in iOS, you need to update your AppDelegate.mm file.
+To properly handle interface orientation changes in iOS, you need to update your AppDelegate file.
+Since React Native 0.77, the AppDelegate has been migrated to Swift, so see the instructions below for both Swift and Objective-C.

+### Objective-C

-In your AppDelegate.mm file, import "OrientationDirector.h" and implement supportedInterfaceOrientationsForWindow method as follows:
+In your AppDelegate.h file, import "OrientationDirector.h" and implement supportedInterfaceOrientationsForWindow method as follows:

 ```objc
 #import <OrientationDirector.h>